kroitor/gjk.c/README.md

 3 - 3 =  0
 3 - 4 = -1
 ```
 We got a lot of numbers, many of them more than once.
 The resulting set of points (numbers) is larger than each of the original sets of points of two shapes.
-Let's plot all resulting points in our 1D-space and look at the shape of resulting segment on the number line:
+Let's plot these resulting points in our 1D-space and look at the shape of resulting segment on the number line:
 ```
 ·····+····-3====-2====-1=====O=====1·····+·····+·····> x
 ```